Nicolas

 The Obliques invite us to question the meaning of the words we use.
 We find ourselves at a loss to define what we see, struggling to connect visual experience with the semantic networks of our minds.
 When we surrender to words too broadly defined—like the all-encompassing "sculpture"—we are prevented from confronting the question of how reality becomes itemized into discrete words and approximative concepts, and we diminish our human experience.

-The Obliques explore the borders between vertical and horizontal, flat and dimensional, ordered and chaotic.
+They explore the borders between vertical and horizontal, flat and dimensional, ordered and chaotic.
 They propose intermediary states and query our impulse to structure and organize.

 Verticals